 Empirical evidence has also shown that quality companies outperform the market over time.
 Therefore, we tend to focus our search for quality companies.
 Quality companies have strong balance sheets (low debt), a track record of delivering high returns to shareholders, and are in industries with high barriers to entry and good future prospects.
 We continuously search for and monitor such companies, and will invest in these when they are priced moderately or cheap.

 Value investing means to invest with a disciplined focus on how the investments are valued vs. underlying earnings, cash flows and assets, and only investing when the investments are valued cheap or moderate.
 There is solid empirical evidence that value investing has been the best way of managing money over time.
 Therefore, we invest according to this investment philosophy.
 In practice this implies a strong focus on fundamental analysis and valuation (i.e. not overpaying for assets).

 We believe that we, as capital allocators, have a social responsibility to make sure that we are not funding unethical or unsustainable businesses.
-Therefore, as part of our investment process we consider environmental, social and governance factors.
+Therefore, as part of our investment process we consider environmental, social and governance factors and only invest in sustainable companies.
 In addition we follow other investors we consider best in class within this area, e.g. Norges Bank Investment Management’s exclusion list.

 We are also a member of Norwegian Forum for Responsible and Sustainable Investment, Norsif and Signatory to United Nations Principles for Responsible Investment, UN PRI.